LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 * If the brand is using an SDK with version earlier than 2.8, or if the consumer did not update his app to the latest version, the existing SLA toaster will appear on the consumer side.
 * Language of the conversation is determined at the beginning of the conversation.
 E.g. if the agent starts a conversation on web, with a French engagements, and continues the conversation in-app when the phone’s language is English, the auto messages will appear in French.

-## Supported automatic messages
+## Supported Automatic Messages

-The following list sets out the default automatic messages for messaging in LivePerson.
+The following list sets out the default Automatic Messages for messaging in LivePerson.
 The list includes the message properties, such as when they will be displayed and the supported dynamic text.

 ### New conversations